Wh4rp/Proyecto-Optimizacion/Modelacion.md

 ## Parámetros

-- Cantidad de días que dura cada alimento $a$:
+- Cantidad de días que dura cada alimento $a$ antes de vencerse:

 $$
 c_a \in \mathbb{N}